ism-mcp

 Agent-friendly query layer over the ASD Information Security Manual, served via MCP.

-The ISM PDF is ~700 pages and does not fit in a model context window.
-This MCP server parses the official Cloud Controls Matrix XLSX into a local SQLite database, attaches surrounding-paragraph excerpts from the ISM PDF, and exposes a small set of typed lookup tools so that an agent (Claude Code, Codex, Cursor, etc.) can interrogate the ISM without re-reading the source documents.
+The ISM is ~700 pages and does not fit in a model context window.
+This MCP server parses the official ASD OSCAL release of the ISM into a local SQLite database and exposes a small set of typed lookup tools so that an agent (Claude Code, Codex, Cursor, etc.) can interrogate the ISM without re-reading the source documents.
+It holds the full ISM release history, so it can also report what changed between versions and what a newer ISM means for a project's existing compliance work.

 Status

 Single-tenant and local: SQLite storage, stdio-transport MCP server, no auth, no network listener.
+Ingest fetches the OSCAL source over git.
 Suitable for local and per-project use, not multi-tenant or networked deployment.

 Install